git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Kontrol2.md

 ### Hardware Setup

-* Switch modes with: Mainly relevant for the Mk3 keyboards to select a button which can be used to switch the extra modes (sends and parameters).
+* Switch modes with (only Mk3): Select a button which can be used to switch the extra modes (sends and parameters).

 ### Transport